CalaveraJack/option_visualizer/README.md

 # Option Visualizer
-This project is dedicated to the payoff visualization of the simple option portfolios At the current iteration the project supports visualization of the portfolios with asian, european and american options with the following limitations:
+This project is dedicated to the payoff visualization of the simple option portfolios/p At the current iteration the project supports visualization of the portfolios with asian, european and american options with the following limitations:
 1) No barrier functionality enabled
 2) Asian options are not realized path-dependent, thus the averaged value over asianing dates is inputted via the slider